Ouwekaas/LoRa_APRS_Tracker/README.md

 # LoRa APRS Tracker

+This is a forked project, I want to experment a lot.

+Main goal: Shorten the data which is send out, currently is send a lot of data which take way to long in my opinium.
+SF12 is not meant to carry so much data.

+I want to go from the default 108 bytes like this:
+N0CALL-9>APLT00,WIDE1-1:!5633.47N/01503.44E[360/000/A=-00172LoRa Tracker -  _Bat.: 4.19V - Cur.: 395mA !wiT!

+Given the user the posiblity to go to 30 bytes of payload:
+N0CALL-9>APLT00:!/3[!QO1GyO!!Q

+Save you 72% transmition time.
+That is on SF12 less then ~1.2 seconds instead of ~4,5 seconds.
+At Spreadfactor 12 at a bandwidth of 125kBps is ~1.2 seconds instead of ~4,5 seconds airtime.
+This is hughe!

+Secondary goals:
+a.
+Updating the libraries and test them
+b.
+Some other features in the LCD screen, like QRA locator or coordinates, whould be choice, speed and direction as well.

+Please do not help with this project yet until I am finished and followed some courses how to react in a GitHub environment.
+You could enlighten me, PM me.

+Vy Michel pe1pts.

+Here below the original text of the creator;

 The LoRa APRS Tracker will work with very cheep hardware which you can buy from amazon, ebay or aliexpress.
 Try it out and be part of the APRS network.